 - Large quantities of chemicals can be replaced in textile processing with enzymes.

-- Ease of biodegradability of enzymes result in reduced loads on the environment.
+- Ease of biodegradability of enzymes results in reduced loads on the environment.

-- Enzymes under unfavorable condition of pH or temperature, remain chemically in the same form but their physical configuration may be altered, i.e. they are “denatured” and lose their activity, for this reason steam must never be injected into a bath containing enzymes must be done in pre-diluted form.
+- Enzymes, under unfavorable conditions of pH or temperature, remain chemically in the same form, but their physical configuration may be altered, i.e., they are “denatured” and lose their activity.
+For this reason, steam must never be injected into a bath containing enzymes and must be done in pre-diluted form.

-- Enzyme compatibility with ionic surfactant is limited and must be checked before use.
+- Enzyme compatibility with ionic surfactants is limited and must be checked before use.

-- Enzymes have high sensitivity to pH, heavy metal contamination and also to temperature range.
+- Enzymes have high sensitivity to pH, heavy metal contamination, and temperature range.

 - Enzymes improve fabric quality because of less harsh conditions for treatment.

-- Enzymes allow longer garment life/wear due to lower damage of original fabric.
+- Enzymes allow more extended garment life/wear due to lower damage to the original fabric.

-- Enzymes allow a reduced chemical load, reduced water consumption, and lower energy consumption.
+- Enzymes allow a reduced chemical load, water consumption, and energy consumption.

 References: